-Hazard Who is at risk of harm?
-Level of Risk (Low Medium High) Actions to Minimise Risk COVID-19 is transmitted through inadequate hand hygiene.
-Pupils, staff and families 2 4 8 M Handwashing facilities are available on site with hand sanitiser made available in every classroom and most communal spaces.
+VID-19 is transmitted through inadequate Pupils, staff and Level of Risk (Low Medium High) nd hygiene. families 2 4 8 M Handwashing facilities are available on site with hand sanitiser made available in every classroom and most communal spaces.
 Pupils also have access to antibacterial soap and running water in the toilets and wet areas.
 Pupils are instructed to clean their hands upon arrival and exit using hand sanitiser at their classroom door on their way in and out of school.
 A sanitising station is also available at main reception for visitors and in other designated areas including workspaces.
 Pupils will also sanitise their hands before and after play times, before and after they go to the toilet (sanitise then wash hands with soap and water) and after they have used equipment.
 This practice will be required for the foreseeable future and will become part of the school's culture and behaviour expectations.
 Hand hygiene protocols will be explained to students during inductions days.
 Sanitiser is above the minimum level of 60% alcohol.
 Skin cleaning wipes or milder soap and water are available as an alternative to sanitiser, if required (i.e. due to additional complex needs or skin concerns such as dermatitis or eczema).
 Signage is in place within staff and student toilets to encourage frequent and thorough handwashing.
 All pupils and staff MUST sanitise their hands before they enter the toilet and wash their hands when they are finished.
 Hands should be washed for at least 20 seconds with running water and soap or using alcohol hand sanitiser, ensuring that all parts of the hands are covered, including in between fingers and thumbs.
 Teachers will demonstrate and emphasise this in their teaching.
 Hands must be dried thoroughly after washing/sanitising with paper towels and disposed of in appropriate bins.
+Current displays outlining effective hand cleaning will be extended throughout

-Current displays outlining effective hand cleaning will be extended throughout the school site.
 All adults and children will continue to be encouraged to avoid touching their mouth, eyes and nose - this again will be specifically taught and emphasised by staff during teaching sessions.